kaBeech/monads-are-easy/README.md

 1. You can make some functions that take an element of type `a`and put it into some structure `S` (which may have some extra information/effects).

-2. You have such a function that doesn't change the element when putting it into the structure.
+2. You have such a function that doesn't change the element when putting it into the structure (bind).

 3. You can make some functions that operate on elements of type `a` within `S` while optionally ignoring the structure and return something also with structure `S`.

+4. You have such a function that doesn't change the element itself (return).

 ## Images